ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/field-manager/edit-field.md

 Fields have the following settings:

 - **Type** -- The type of field.
 [List of available fieldtypes](fieldtypes/overview.md).
 - **Name** -- The descriptive name for the field which is displayed in the publish form.
-Unlike the Field Name, the label does not need to be unique within the system, so you can use the same label on multiple fields in different field groups.
+Unlike the Short Name, the Name (you can think of it as a label) does not need to be unique within the system, so you can use the same name on multiple fields in different field groups.
 - **Short Name** -- This is the internal or "short name" for the field.
 The field name must be unique within the system, which means that you cannot have two field groups each containing a field with the field name of "body".
 The short name is typically used as the variable name in your [Channel Entries Tag](channels/entries.md)
 - **Instructions** -- These are instructions for authors on how or what to enter into the field when submitting an entry.
 The instructions will appear below the Field Label in your publish page.
 - **Require field?** -- If the field is required and the user leaves it blank, upon submission they will receive an error message prompting them to correct it.
 Required fields are only required when not [conditionally hidden](control-panel/field-manager/conditional-fields.md).